Purpose of Freshman Orientation

 - Gaining a better understanding of Winthrop University programs, policies and procedures, along with the purpose of higher education;

 - Discussing relevant issues to the first-year collegiate experience such as diversity, deep learning, academic integrity and the Winthrop University Common Book Project;

 - Exploring events, educational programs and activities offered during Winthrop Welcome Week in August.

 Session V: August 20-21 (Fall Orientation)

-Please note that the Fall Freshmen Orientation session (Session V) is not an overnight session.
+Please note that the Fall Freshman Orientation session (Session V) is not an overnight session.
 Residential students will move directly into their assigned residence hall room on the morning of Day 1.
 Commuter students will return to their off-campus residence at the end of the program on Day 1 and return in the morning for the Day 2 events and to register for fall classes.

-Fall Freshmen Orientation Schedule (PDF)
+Fall Freshman Orientation Schedule (PDF)

 Please note that these schedules are tentative and subject to change.
 You will receive a final schedule when you check in for your orientation session.